yhaddouda/Co-SLAM/profiling/README.txt

         The script will produce a .json and a .csv file with the date and hour, and .txt file with SUMMARY datasets and intervals and durations can be changed as suited

     -> Step 2: python advanced_system_visualizer.py office2_experiment_20250616_173101.json --temporal
-        For a temporal representation of memory, cpus cores and GPU utilizaion (for other flags -h) python advanced_system_visualizer_frequency.py office2_experiment_20250616_173101.json
+        For a temporal representation of memory, cpus cores and GPU utilizaion (for other flags -h, --gpu or --memory) python advanced_system_visualizer_frequency.py office2_experiment_20250616_173101.json
         For a more frequency representation of the data